In this Cassandra Architecture tutorial you will get a thorough overview of the Cassandra architecture

 Next Step to Success

 Understanding Apache Cassandra architecture means you are already a step closer to mastering the database.
 However, there’s a lot more to learn before you really become proficient with Apache Cassandra.
 And if you wish to master this database, Simplilearn’s Big Data Hadoop certification course is just what you need.
-And if you wish to scale up your Big Data career and become a Big Data Engineer, our Master’s program should be your next learning stop!
+And if you wish to scale up your Big Data career and become a Big Data Engineer, our Professional Certificate Program in Data Engineering should be your next learning stop!
 What are you waiting for?
 Explore now, and enroll right away!